roopksaini/itwin-cli-manual/docs/imodel/connection/auth.md

-# itp imodel connection authenticate
+# itp imodel connection auth

 Generate a refresh token to maintain connection validity for long-running tasks.